lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

    + **SP**: For either of these improvement efforts to be truly successful, Primary Care needs to expand their capacity to see mental health patients.
 We will take these findings to our chief, to show how our two settings are connected, and that our well-intended actions to improve care or remove barriers between our settings could have a detrimental effect on mental health access in Primary Care.
 We will propose a series of trainings to PC staff to increase their comfort taking on mental health patients, and thus increase their capacity.
 We will conduct more experiments to try to estimate the size of the capacity increase necessary to prevent an increase in wait time.

+**Add the Decisions Text to Reflect New Decisions that could be incorporated in Clinical Practice**

+- [Facilitator should model for the team, and highlight the C.F.B.T. systems thinking concepts that are included in the q/h/f/d text boxes.
+- Note the dominant causal feedback that produces the system behaviors, and note the highest leverage (high yield) decisions that are most clinically feasible for the team to implement in their care.

 ## That's it for _Modeling to Learn_ how to use systems thinking.
 Next is our Done/Do review.

-Today we logged in to the sim UI to run experiment 3 and explored the results using systems thinking skills.
-Before next time, review and compare the base case with experiments 1, 2 and 3 and think about possible clinical care changes the team could make.
+Today we logged in to the sim UI to run experiment 3 and explored the system behaviors using systems thinking skills.
+Before next time, review and compare the base case with experiments 1, 2 and 3 and consider new team care decisions that you can apply in practice.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->